marcysutton/garbage-pail-components/README.md

 - Smashing Conf NYC
 - A11yTO

-Real implementations of the worst, most inaccessible components you can think of.
+A talk on some of the worst, most inaccessible components you can think of.
 Submissions are welcome!
 Feel free to open an issue with your idea.

 This came out of a happy hour discussion with Jesse Beach, Diane Ko, EJ Mason and Marcy Sutton at #CSUNATC19.
-There could be enough for a memorable conference talk he

 Note: This repo has intentional usability and accessibility problems.
 Do not mimic!re at some point... ;)